I was on the Kashmir Princess and the Herald of Free Enterprise

 Farewell in Geneva — that’s seven-year-old me in the middle.
 And that’s our plane in the background.

 The Lockheed L-749A Constellation owned by Air India was called the Kashmir Princess.
-The flight in the four-propeller machine was the first in my life, and something to tell fellow pupils about back at school.
+The flight in the four-propeller machine was the first in my life.
+It was something to tell fellow pupils about back at school.

 Chairman Mao Tse-tung and Chou En-lai, as their names were spelled at the time.